bcbio/bcbio-nextgen/docs/contents/configuration.rst

 Two configuration files, in easy to write `YAML format`_, specify details about your system and samples to run:

-- ``bcbio_system.yaml`` High level information about the system, including locations of installed programs like Picard and GATK.
+- ``bcbio_system.yaml`` High level information about the system, including locations of installed programs like GATK and cores and memory usage (see :ref:`tuning-cores`).
 These apply across multiple runs.
 The automated installer creates a ready to go system configuration file that can be manually edited to match the system.
-Find the file in the galaxy sub-directory within your installation data location
+Find the file in the galaxy sub-directory within your installation data location (ie.
-  (ie. ``/usr/local/share/bcbio-nextgen/galaxy``).
+  ``/usr/local/share/bcbio-nextgen/galaxy``).
 By default, the pipeline uses the standard pre-created configuration file but multiple system configurations can be independently maintained and passed as the first argument to ``bcbio_nextgen.py`` commands.

 - ``bcbio_sample.yaml`` Details about a set of samples to process, including input files and analysis options.
 You configure these for